skroutz/rspecq/README.md

 - Handles intermittent worker failures (e.g. network hiccups, faulty hardware etc.) by detecting non-responsive workers and requeing their jobs.
 See [*Worker failures*](#worker-failures)
 - Sentry integration for monitoring build-level events.
 See [*Sentry integration*](#sentry-integration).
-- [PLANNED] StatsD integration for various build-level metrics and insights.
   See [#2](https://github.com/skroutz/rspecq/issues/2).
 - Automatic termination of builds after a certain amount of failures.
 See [*Fail-fast*](#fail-fast).